This Step: Get a Learner Permit

 A) Ace a Few DMV Practice Permit Tests

 Most applicants have to take a written test when applying for a Nebraska permit.
 Before heading to the NE DMV, prepare for the exam by taking multiple online practice permit tests.
-Sample test questions cover topics you’ll find on the actual NE DMV test.
+Sample test questions cover topics you’ll find on the Nebraska DMV test.

-In addition to passing some practice tests, thoroughly study the Nebraska Driver’s Manual until you feel prepared enough to breeze through the actual Department of Motor Vehicles permit test.
+In addition to passing some practice tests, thoroughly study the Nebraska Driver’s Manual until you feel prepared enough to breeze through the actual Nebraska permit test.
 Info to help you pass either the LPE, LPD, SCP or POP test is covered in this manual.

 C) Gather Required Documents and Permit Fees